A fuller and more up-to-date explanation of gamma,

 Gamma (the average slope of log pixel levels as a function of log exposure for light through dark gray tones) is used, per the ISO 12233 standard, to linearize the input data, i.e., to remove the gamma encoding applied by the camera or RAW converter.
 Gamma defaults to 0.5 = 1/2, which is typical of digital cameras, but may be affected by camera or RAW converter settings.

-If the chart contrast is known and is ≤10:1 (medium or low contrast), you can enter the contrast in the Chart contrast (for gamma calc.) box, then check the Use for MTF checkbox.
-Gamma will be then be calculated from the chart and displayed in the Edge/MTF plot.
+If the edge contrast is known and is ≤ 10:1 (medium or low contrast), you can enter the edge contrast in the Chart contrast (for gamma calc.) box, then check the Use for MTF checkbox.
+Gamma will be then be calculated for each individual edge in the chart image and displayed in the Edge/MTF plot.
+Full details, including the equation, are on Gamma and MTF Measurement.

 If chart contrast is not known you should measure gamma by obtaining the OECF (Opto-Electric Conversion Function) per the ISO 14524 standard.
 This can be obtained using an image of a grayscale stepchart and running Colorcheck, Stepchart , Multicharts (interactive), or Multitest.
 A nominal value of gamma should be entered, even if the value of gamma derived from the chart (described above) is used to calculate MTF.